-Figure 29: Circuit supervision
+Figure 28: Circuit supervision

-One trip circuit supervision function is in used by default, TCSSCBR1 for power output 3 (X100-PO3:15-19).
-Both functions are blocked by the Master Trip TRPPTRC1 and the circuit breaker open signal.
-The ALARM output indication is connected to the LED 9.
+Two separate trip circuit supervision functions are included, TCSSCBR1 for power output 3 (X100-PO3:15-19) and TCSSCBR2 for power output 4 (X100-PO4:20-24).
+Both functions are blocked by the Master Trip TRPPTRC1 and TRPPTRC2 and the circuit breaker open signal.
+The TCS alarm indication is connected to the LED 9.